France

 Limitation of financial expenses deduction

-The net financial expenses incurred in a given year are deductible only if they do not exceed the higher of the two following thresholds:
+The net financial expenses incurred in a given year are deductible up to the higher of the two following thresholds (deduction capacity):

-Financial expenses and income used to determine the net amount referred to above include, inter alia, amounts that are accrued in remuneration for monies put at the disposal of or by the taxpayer.
+Financial expenses and income used to determine the net amount referred to above include, inter alia, amounts that are accrued in remuneration for monies made available to or lent by the taxpayer.
 They include, but are not limited to:

-Non-deductible financial expenses of a given year are carried forward indefinitely within the above-mentioned limits.
+Non-deductible financial expenses of a given year are carried forward indefinitely.
 Unused interest deduction capacity of a given financial year can be carried forward for up to five years.

 Thin capitalisation